 Downstairs has a living space, a kitchen, a woodburning stove (with oven), a dining area, a Jack and Jill cloakroom and two bedrooms each containing a kingsize bed, a veranda provides you with a fantastic view of St Michael’s Mount and the Lizard Point.
 Now for the exciting bit – there is a ladder which leads you to the upstairs where there is an open plan sleeping area with four single beds.

-In total, this tent will sleep up to eight people – if you want to accommodate smaller children then please ring me as this tent may not be suitable for you.
+In total, this tent will sleep up to eight people – if you want to accommodate smaller children then please ring Maddy and Adrian as this tent may not be suitable for you.

 THE GYPSY CARAVAN